open62541/open62541/doc/nodeset_compiler.rst

 The order of nodesets is important!
 Nodesets that build on other nodesets must be placed after them in the list.
 The following nodesets are currently supported.

-* DI, ISA95-JOBCONTROL, OpenSCS, DEXPI, AMB, AutoID, POWERLINK, IA, Machinery, PackML, PNEM, PLCopen, MachineTool, PROFINET, MachineVision, FDT, CommercialKitchenEquipment, PNRIO, Scales, Weihenstephan, Pumps, CAS, TMC, IJT
+* DI, CNC, ISA95-JOBCONTROL, OpenSCS, AMB, AutoID, POWERLINK, IA, Machinery, PackML, PNEM, PLCopen, MachineTool, PROFINET, MachineVision, FDT, CommercialKitchenEquipment, PNRIO, Scales, Weihenstephan, Pumps, CAS, TMC, IJT